-Evidence indicates that the Cherokee migrated in prehistoric times from present-day Texas or northern Mexico to the Great Lakes area.
+Evidence indicates that the Cherokee migrated from present-day Texas or northern Mexico to the Great Lakes area in prehistoric times.
 However, wars with the Iroquois and Delaware tribes, who controlled those lands, pushed the Cherokee southeast to the mountains and valleys of the southern part of the Appalachian chain.
 They eventually settled in modern Virginia, West Virginia, North Carolina, Tennessee, Georgia, and Alabama.

 The Cherokee women wore skirts woven from plants, while the men wore breechcloths or leggings.
 The men would paint their skin and decorate it with tattoos.
 The women would sew feathers into light capes made of netting.

-The Cherokee were divided into seven matrilineal clans who lived in numerous permanent villages, typically placed along rivers and streams.
-Cherokee families typically had two dwellings: rectangular summer houses with cane and clay walls and bark or thatch roofs, and cone-shaped winter houses with pole frames and brushwork covered by mud or clay.
+The Cherokee were divided into seven matrilineal clans living in numerous permanent villages, typically along rivers and streams.
+Cherokee families typically had two dwellings: rectangular summer houses with cane and clay walls, bark or thatch roofs, and cone-shaped winter houses with pole frames and brushwork covered by mud or clay.
 The Cherokee crafted pottery as well as baskets.

-During the British and French struggle for control of colonial North America, the Cherokee provided warriors in support of the British, but revolted against them in 1760 in the Cherokee War under Chief Oconostota.
-During the American Revolution tribal members aided Great Britain with sporadic attacks on outlying settlements, as the pioneers continually encroached upon Cherokee lands.
+During the British and French struggle to control colonial North America, the Cherokee provided warriors to support the British but revolted against them in 1760 in the Cherokee War under Chief Oconostota.
+During the American Revolution, tribal members aided Great Britain with sporadic attacks on outlying settlements as the pioneers continually encroached upon Cherokee lands.

-In 1785 a number of bands negotiated a peace treaty with the United States, but Cherokee resistance continued for a decade thereafter.
+In 1785 several bands negotiated a peace treaty with the United States, but Cherokee resistance continued for a decade after that.
 In 1791 a new treaty reconfirmed the earlier one; part of Cherokee territory was ceded to the United States, and the permanent rights of the tribe to the remaining territory were established.
 Between 1790 and 1819, several thousand of the tribe began to leave their lands, becoming known as the Chickamauga.
 Led by Chief Dragging Canoe, the Chickamauga made alliances with the Shawnee and engaged in raids against colonial settlements, aided by the British.

 John Ross was an important figure in the history of the Cherokee tribe.
-His father emigrated from Scotland prior to the Revolutionary War and his mother was a quarter-blood Cherokee woman.
+Before the Revolutionary War, his father emigrated from Scotland, and his mother was a quarter-blood Cherokee woman.
 He began his public career in 1809.
-Still permitted under the Constitution at that time, the “Cherokee Nation” was founded in 1820, with elected public officials.
+Still permitted under the Constitution, the “Cherokee Nation” was founded in 1820 with elected public officials.
 The Cherokee established a republican governmental system modeled on that of the United States, with an elected principal chief, namely John Ross, a senate, and a house of representatives.
-In 1827 they drafted a constitution and incorporated as the Cherokee Nation.
+In 1827 they drafted a constitution and incorporated it as the Cherokee Nation.
 John Ross remained the chief until his death.

 Meanwhile, valuable gold deposits were discovered on tribal lands in northwestern Georgia, eastern Tennessee, and southwestern North Carolina.

-In 1819 Georgia appealed to the U.S. government to remove the Cherokee from Georgia lands and when the appeal failed, attempts were made to purchase the territory.
-In retaliation, the Cherokee Nation enacted a law forbidding any such sale on punishment of death.
+In 1819 Georgia appealed to the U.S. government to remove the Cherokee from Georgia lands, and when the appeal failed, attempts were made to purchase the territory.
+In retaliation, the Cherokee Nation enacted a law forbidding any such sale on the punishment of death.

 Since the presidency of Thomas Jefferson, America’s policy had been to allow Indians to remain east of the Mississippi River as long as they became assimilated or “civilized.”
 This meant they were to settle in one place, farm the land, divide communal land into private property, and adopt democracy.

 In 1828 the Georgia legislature outlawed the Cherokee government and confiscated tribal lands.
-Cherokee appeals for federal protection were rejected by President Andrew Jackson.
+President Andrew Jackson rejected Cherokee appeals for federal protection.

-In 1830, the “Five Civilized Tribes,” which included the Chickasaw, Choctaw, Creek, Seminole, and Cherokee, were still living east of the Mississippi River.
+In 1830, the “Five Civilized Tribes,” which included the Chickasaw, Choctaw, Creek, Seminole, and Cherokee, lived east of the Mississippi River.
 Despite the assimilation of the Cherokee, the position of the tribes was not secure.
-Some felt the presence of the tribes was a threat to peace and security, since many Native Americans had fought against the United States in previous wars, often armed by foreign nations such as Great Britain and Spain.
-Other white settlers and land speculators simply desired the land that was occupied by the tribes.
+Some felt the presence of the tribes was a threat to peace and security since many Native Americans had fought against the United States in previous wars, often armed by foreign nations such as Great Britain and Spain.
+Other white settlers and land speculators desired the land that was occupied by the tribes.

-However President Andrew Jackson defied the court’s action, when he signed into law the Indian Removal Act in 1830.
-The Removal Act provided for the government to negotiate removal treaties with the various tribes.
+However, President Andrew Jackson defied the court’s action when he enacted the Indian Removal Act in 1830.
+The Removal Act allowed the government to negotiate removal treaties with the various tribes.
 The Treaty of Dancing Rabbit Creek with the Choctaw was the first such removal treaty implemented; while around 7,000 Choctaw ultimately stayed in Mississippi, about 14,000 moved along the Red River.

 In 1835 about 500 leading Cherokee agreed in the Treaty of New Echota to cede the tribal territory in exchange for $5,700,000 and land in the Indian Territory (now Oklahoma.)
-Their action was repudiated by more than nine-tenths of the tribe, and several members of the group were later assassinated.
+More than nine-tenths of the tribe repudiated their action, and several group members were later assassinated.

 In 1838 federal troops began forcibly evicting the Cherokee.
 Approximately 1,000 Cherokee escaped to the North Carolina mountains, while those who lived on individually owned land (rather than tribal domains) were not subject to removal.
-Those who stayed behind eventually formed tribal groups including the Eastern Band Cherokee, based in North Carolina.
+Those who stayed behind eventually formed tribal groups based in North Carolina, including the Eastern Band Cherokee.

-Meanwhile, most of the tribe were driven west some 800 miles in a forced march that became known as the Trail of Tears.
+Meanwhile, most of the tribe was driven west some 800 miles in a forced march known as the Trail of Tears.
 About 4,000 perished through hunger, disease, exposure, and attacks by bandits during the journey or in stockades awaiting removal.
-Others died after their arrival in the IIndian Territory from disease or food shortages.
+Others died after they arrived in the Indian Territory from disease or food shortages.